smdion/PersonalFinance/README.md

 # Personal Finance Calculator Suite

-A comprehensive, privacy-first financial planning platform that helps you plan, track, and visualize your financial future.
-Built with React, this suite provides integrated tools for paycheck calculation, budget planning, investment tracking, and wealth visualization—all while keeping your data completely private in your browser.
+A comprehensive financial planning platform that helps you calculate paychecks, plan budgets, track historical data, monitor investment performance, and visualize your net worth progress - all while keeping your data completely private in your browser.

 ## 🎯 Overview